radareorg/radare2-book/ragg2/ragg2.md

+# Purpose

+ragg2 compiles programs written in a simple high-level language into tiny binaries for x86, x86-64, and ARM.

 # Syntax of the language

 The code of r\_egg is compiled as in a flow.
 It is a one-pass compiler;